 Who should take AllerTrain RA?: Anyone who is an RA for their college or university should sign up to take this course.

-AllerTrain mini is a food allergen and gluten-free course that will soon be added to MenuTrinfo’s list of AllerTrain classes.
-It is designed to cater to those people who don’t necessarily serve or handle food, but may need to know what a food allergy is and how to handle an allergic reaction.
+AllerTrain Mini is a food allergen emergency response training course that is designed to cater to those people who don’t necessarily serve or handle food, but may need to know what a food allergy is and how to handle an allergic reaction.

-Who should take AllerTrain mini?: Bus drivers, teachers, flight attendants, volunteers, etc. are among the people who should enroll for an AllerTrain mini course as soon as it’s available.
+Who should take AllerTrain mini?: Bus drivers, teachers, flight attendants, volunteers, etc. are among the people who should enroll for an AllerTrain Mini course.

 AllerTrain K12 is another one of MenuTrinfo’s food allergen and gluten-free training programs that caters to K-12 schools.
 1 in 13 children of school age have a food allergy.
 These children have needs that must be taken very seriously in a school cafeteria setting.
 This course will help schools better serve children with food allergies, celiac disease and/or intolerances to food.